 The purpose of the UNICEF internship programme is:

-To provide a framework by which current eligible undergraduate, graduate and post-graduate students from diverse academic backgrounds are assigned to UNICEF offices, where their educational experience can be enhanced through practical work assignments;
+To provide a framework by which current eligible undergraduate, graduate and post-graduate students from diverse academic backgrounds may be assessed and assigned to UNICEF offices in Sudan, where their educational experience can be enhanced through practical work assignments;

-To expose the interns to the work of UNICEF; and
+To expose the interns to the work of UNICEF in Sudan;

-To provide UNICEF offices with the assistance of qualified students specialized in various professional fields.
+To provide UNICEF offices with the assistance of qualified students and recent university graduates in various professional fields; and

-To support Sudan UNICEF Teams in one of the various functions depending on your educational background, interest and experience.

-The Internship could be in any one of the following functions, including Management; Executive Mgt; Programs (Education, child Protection, WASH, Health and Nutrition, MEAL); and External relations.
+The internship could be in any one of the following functions: general management; executive management; programs support (education, child protection, WASH, health and nutrition, social policy, monitoring and evaluation); communication and partnership management and other related domains.

-The purpose of this internship is to assist the working teams across the various functions as per the job need and current requirements.
-Our internship programme offers students and recent graduates the opportunity to gain direct practical experience with UNICEF's offices worldwide.

-To qualify as an advocate for every child you will have…

-A first-level university degree in any discipline of knowledge.

-Fluency in English is required.

-Knowledge of relevant computer systems and applications; excellent knowledge of MS Office is required.

-Courses and/or experience in any Functional area is preferred.

-To be considered for an internship with UNICEF, applicants must meet the following requirements:
+To be considered for an internship assignment with UNICEF, applicants must meet the following requirements:

 Be enrolled in an undergraduate, graduate or Ph.D. degree programme or have graduated within the past two years.

-Applicants must be at least 18 years old.
+Applicants must be at least 18 years of age.

-Be proficient in at least one of UNICEF's working languages: English, French or Spanish.
-Fluency in the working language of the office you are applying to is required.
+Be proficient in English and fluent in Arabic

 Have excellent academic performance as demonstrated by recent university or institution records.